oracle/cloudtestdrive/AppDev/cloud-native/livelabs/combined/helidon-docker-kubernetes-complete/Combined-Helidon-Docker-Kubernetes-complete.md

 ### Optional labs group 3 Service meshes

 These labs are semi-independent, You must do the 3a Service mesh install and setup module, but after that you can do most of the Service mesh modules in any order order listed, the exception is if you want to do the traffic split module you must have done the troubleshooting module.
 If you don't want to do all of them you can stop at any point.
-If you decide to uninstall the linkerd service mesh then obviously (I hope !) do that once you have completed the all service mesh labs you want to do!
+If you decide to uninstall the linkerd service mesh then obviously (I hope!) do that once you have completed the all service mesh labs you want to do!

 A service mesh is two parts, a control plane that manages the mesh, and a data layer that is automatically added to your Kubernetes deployments by the control plane (usually by what's known as a sidecar container.)
 The data plane sits between your micro-service implementations and the underlying network, and manages your network activities.
 Depending on the implementation the data plane can even cross multiple Kubernetes clusters, making them appear as one.